DailySoccer/EpicEleven/README.md

     http://www.playframework.com/documentation/2.2.x/IDE

   To connect the IDE to the debugger, you need to "Edit configuration" and add a new remote configuration.
-Make it point to whatever the port "play debug" tells you.
+Make it point to whatever the port "play debug" tells you (9999 in my case)